Very Large Language Models

 Since language models training from vast monolingual corpora are easily very large, a constant research topic is to handle such large models efficiently.

 Very Large Language Models is the main subject of 15 publications.
+10 are discussed here.

 Using very language models that require more space than the available working memory may be distributed over a cluster of machines, but may not need sophisticated smoothing methods (Brants et al., 2007)